Portfodia/portfodia_web_app/README.md

 MERGING WITH PRODUCTION SHOULD NEVER BE DONE DIRECTLY.
 ALWAYS MERGE WITH STAGING FIRST.

+PLEASE DO NOT PUSH TO STAGING, BEFORE PUSHING, ENSURE YOU'RE NOT ON THE STAGING BRANCH.

 Upon finishing a part of the project pull request to production from staging will be created and merged.

 To pull the latest changes from the staging branch, run: